COVID-19 Vaccine Frequently Asked Questions

 - Do people who are pregnant, trying to get pregnant, or breastfeeding have safety concerns with the vaccine?

-You will need to make a decision based on your own comfort, your individual risk of getting COVID-19, and the chance that you may get seriously ill if you get infected.
-If you have questions and you are pregnant, planning to become pregnant or are breastfeeding, speak to your health care provider about COVID-19 vaccines.
+If you have questions and you are pregnant, planning to become pregnant or are breastfeeding, speak to your health care provider.

 Dose schedule & timing with other vaccines